AlexIoannides/llm-regression/README.md

 # Regression using LLMs

-The llm_regression package demonstrates how LLMs can be used to solve classical regression problems, and exposes these capabilities for you to experiment with.
+The llm-regression package demonstrates how LLMs can be used to solve classical regression problems, and exposes these capabilities for you to experiment with.
 Example:

 ```python
 from llm_regression import OpenAiRegressor